f1db/f1db/README.md

 - All engine manufacturers
 - All tyre manufacturers
 - All circuits and location data
-- All seasons from 1950 to present
+- All seasons from 1950 to present; including:
+  - entrants
-- All standings
+  - standings
 - All races; including:
   - free practice and warming-up results
   - qualifying and pre-qualifying results